Dimension bounds on classes of interval orders with restricted representation: Twin-free and distinguishing representations

 \section{Twin-free and distinguishing representations}

-An interval order $\mathbf{P}$ has no duplicated holdings if there is no $x$, $y$ in $\mathbf{X}$ that can be assigned to the same interval.
-We call such interval order twin-free.
-A respresentation of an interval order is distinguishing, if every real number occurs at most once as an endpoint of an interval of the representation, i.e.~no two intervals share and endpoint.
+Let $P$ be an interval order, and fix a representation for $P$.
+Let $x,y\in P$ be such that the same interval is assigned to both.
+We call $x$ and $y$ a \emph{twin} (of points).
+If a representation does not have any twins, we call it \emph{twin-free}.
+A representation of an interval order is \emph{distinguishing}, if every real number occurs at most once as an endpoint of an interval of the representation, i.e.~no two intervals share an endpoint.
 A distinguishing representation is of course twin-free.

-Since this paper studies interval orders for which the lengths of the intervals are not arbitrary, we introduce the following notations.
-Let $S\subseteq\mathbb{R}^+\cup\{0\}$, $S\neq\emptyset$.
-An $S$-representation of a poset $\mathbf{P}$ is an interval representation, in which every interval length is in $S$.
+Let $P$ be a poset, and $x,y\in P$.
+We say $x$ and $y$ have \emph{duplicated holdings}, if $\{z\in P: z>x\}=\{z\in P: z>y\}$ and $\{z\in P: z<x\}=\{z\in P: z<y\}$; in other words the upsets and the downsets of $x$ and $y$ are the same.
+If $P$ is an interval order with a representation in which $x$ and $y$ are twins, then they have duplicated holdings.
+So, if an interval order has no duplicated holdings, then every representation is twin-free.

+One important property of two elements with duplicated holdings is that we may discard one of them without reducing the dimension (as long as the dimension is at least $2$).
+We will use this property later by assuming that a certain poset, for which we are proving an upper bound for its dimension, has no duplicated holdings.

-It is easy to see that every interval order has a distingushing $\mathbb{R}^+$-representation.
-Things get less obvious with restrictions introduced.
-A simple example would be a $\{0\}$-representation of an antichain of size at least $2$, which can not be made distinguishing, or even twin-free.
-We will prove that---essentially---this is the only problem case.
+It is easy to see, that every interval order has a distinguishing $\mathbb{R}^+$-representation.
+Things get less obvious for other $S$-representations.
+For example, an antichain of size at least $2$ does not have a distinguishing (or even twin-free) $\{0\}$-representation.
+We prove that---essentially---this is the only problem case.